Thewbi/armos/LessonXX_USB/README.md

 In theory all components connected to a bus can all send at the same time and they all can receive all data on the bus at the same time.
 This will cause signal collisions on the bus and hence a scheme that organizes the bus communication is needed.

 In USB, the bus will have exactly one USB host connected to it and a [maximum number of 127](https://de.wikipedia.org/wiki/Universal_Serial_Bus) devices.
 The host is installed on a motherboard in most cases.
 A host contains a 'Host Hub' internally.
-The devices are external devices connected to the bus via USB plugs / cables.
-The devices are connected to hubs via these plugs and cables.
+The devices are connected to hubs and the hubs are connected to the bus via plugs and cables.
 Hubs can be connected to hubs or devices and form a hierarchy of which the root node is the Host Hub inside the Host controller (See Figure 4-1.
 Bus Topology of the USB 2.0 base specification (usb_20.pdf)).
 In the USB Topology, devices are called functions.

 The host is the only device that can send data onto the bus at will (See 4.4 Bus Protocol in USB 2.0 Spec).
 All other devices are not allowed to send data at will but only when the host asks them to send data.
 The host will poll the devices and ask them if they want to send data.
 It then allows those devices to send data.
 The devices will send their data and then keep quite again.
+(There is a power up feature which is the only exception to this rule.
+The power up feature allows a device to send data to the host to power up the host.
+This is how your PC comes back from hibernation when you move the mouse around or type on the keyboard.)

 From the USB 2.0 Specification: